seanchiggins/homebridge-sengled/README.md

 Improvements on the original version:

 - Added device caching to minimize the number of calls to Sengled for information.
 - Added a mutex via async-mutex to only allow one login request at a time.
+This minimizes the number of requests to Sengled.
 - Added a mutex to only allow one request to Sengled at a time.
 If successful, all other requests use cache.
+Again to minimize the number of requests to Sengled.
+Seems to be a much smoother operation.
 - Added initial support for Color.

 # Installing